Sometimes, we try to go one way and God sends us another.

 He did that to Paul and Timothy in Acts 16, and I know He does that in our lives too.

-Years ago, my husband and I had walked a property dreaming of where we’d build our home.
+Years ago, we had walked some property dreaming of where we’d build our home.
 We showed it to others, we did the math, and we put an offer in, only to find someone else had just signed a contract on it.

 We were disappointed.

-It had seemed like such the perfect spot.
+It seemed like the perfect spot.
 We had spent so much time thinking this was the best plan.

 The truth is God always has a good plan for us.

 And we wondered, “Why don’t we more quickly hope in God when disappointments come along in life?”

 Why do we doubt, for one second, that our good God is working things to our good?
 Even hard things?

 Long story, short, God led us to a beautiful piece of property that we never (and I mean, ever) would have imagined we could afford.
 It wasn’t even for sale when we “stumbled” upon it; and it seems almost as if the owner had been holding it for us.